Eubo0/calc/README.md

-# calc
+### calc
-Simple calculator in C
+A simple calculator implemented in C

+Uses the shunting-yard algorithm to translate expressions into RPN, then evaluates the output using a stack.

+### TODO
+- [] Functions
+- [] Strings
+- [] Variables